alzoldik/base/README.md

    - `TELEGRAM_BOT_TOKEN`: Your Telegram Bot Token.
    - `TELEGRAM_CHAT_ID`: The Chat ID of the user you want to send the APK to user specified.

-5. **GitHub Workflow YAML**: Create a `.github/workflows/build_and_send_apk.yml` file in your repository to send apk url with custom message to telegram user with the following content:
+5. **GitHub Workflow YAML For Send URL**: Create a `.github/workflows/build_and_send_apk.yml` file in your repository to send apk url with custom message to telegram user with the following content:

 ```yaml
 name: Build and Send APK